sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-04/fiori-ios-scpms-teched19-04.md

     ```

     All that code is pretty much the same as in the Overview View Controller.
-Instead of fetching all customers we want only the data of the customer matching the provided ID.
+Instead of fetching all customers you want only the data of the customer matching the provided ID.

 5. Add the following lines of code right below the `viewDidLoad(:)` method and read the inline comments for more details about the implemented code: